issmirnov-forks/crepido/README.md

 2. `$ cd crepido && npm install`.
 3. `$ npm run`.

-A server will start at port 3000
+A server will start at port 3000.
-You can change the port and cache time with `node index.js -p <port> -c <cache time>`
+You can change the port and cache time with `node index.js -p <port> -c <cache time>`.

 ## How to create boards